Skip to content

 • [ ] Version tag matches the wheel and the manifest

-• [ ] pyproject.toml's mint-sdk range covers the platform versions you support
+• [ ] pyproject.toml's mint-sdk range covers the SDK versions you build against

 • [ ] Bundle size is reasonable (see Packaging)